-I don’t know about you but by the time we hit the end of February, the thought of cooking another spaghetti squash or braised anything really starts to lose its appeal.
+I don’t know about you but by the time we hit the end of February, the thought of cooking another spaghetti squash or braised anything starts to lose its appeal.
 I am dreaming of grilling and eating outside – if only I could unbury my grill.

 So what do we do to survive the next few weeks until the warm weather inspiration comes?
 Here are three tips to get you through.

-Make Friends With Your Freezer.
-Freezer, meet future stress free dinners.
-If cooking just feels like such a drag right now and inspiration is nowhere to be found, hopefully you have used your freezer to store extra soups and casseroles.
+Freezer, meet future stress-free dinners.
+If cooking just feels like such a drag right now and inspiration is nowhere to be found, hopefully, you have used your freezer to store extra soups and casseroles.
 I know today is going to be a busy day for me, so this morning I took out three different soups to have for dinner tonight, a soup smorgasbord!
 Everyone in my family can pick which soup they want, or try a little of each.
-I will make a fresh arugula salad and some homeade sourdough bread to go with it (not as hard as you think!).
+I will make a fresh arugula salad and some homemade sourdough bread to go with it (not as hard as you think!).
 If you are not prepared, make a soup tonight and double it.
 Put half of it in the freezer – you will thank yourself next week.

-Start up your blender.
-When winter is in full swing the thought of a green mango and spinach smoothie is as unappealing to me as the another snow storm.
+When winter is in full swing the thought of a green mango and spinach smoothie is as unappealing to me as another snow storm.
 But making smoothies is a perfect way to get a lot of filling nutrition in a glass – a key to weight loss and increased energy.
 In the winter, I modify my smoothies.
-I use pumpkin (high in fiber in vitamin A), warming spices such as cinnamon and cardamon, or avocados (good fats!), even oatmeal (great filling fiber).
+I use pumpkin (high in fiber in vitamin A), warming spices such as cinnamon and cardamon, avocados (good fats!), and even oatmeal (great filling fiber).
 Try this pumpkin smoothie or this chocolate banana oatmeal smoothie for a different twist on the smoothie.
 If you are craving something sweet, which we often do in the winter, these two smoothies will do the trick.